 Each year in the United States, an estimated 800,000 Americans file for bankruptcy.
 Their reasons vary.
-And while some are unexpected, many of these cases involve situations that could have been prevented to avoid bankruptcy.
+And while some are unexpected, many of these cases could have been prevented to avoid bankruptcy.
 Many people make mistakes that lead to bankruptcy.

 If you feel you are over your head and the debt is becoming too much, bankruptcy is a viable option.
 The federal government allows for consumers to file for Chapter 7 or Chapter 13, which helps them restructure debts, get out from under creditors, and have a fresh start.

 When you find yourself considering bankruptcy, you may ask “how did I get here?”
 The answers might surprise you.
 Specific financial missteps that happen along the way can increase the chances that you will file bankruptcy in the future.
 By knowing what these mistakes are, you could potentially save yourself from getting further into debt and make your bankruptcy less burdensome if you do still need to file.

 What Mistakes Do Consumers Make That Cause Bankruptcy?

 Unfortunately, most adults set out into the world with little to no education on how to manage finances.
 It is no wonder many people make financial mistakes that lead to bankruptcy.
 When you do not know the dangers of credit cards, and those offers come in encouraging you to buy anything and everything on credit, you do not realize the errors of your ways until the damage is already done.

 Credit cards, however, are not the only culprit.
 Other financial errors can increase your chances of bankruptcy later in life.
 Here are just some of the common mistakes consumers make that increase their opportunities for bankruptcy: